How to Setup Your Office to Get More Done

 Appraise Productivity Needs Honestly

 What do you need your office space to be?
 Work can be performed anywhere, but an office must be a place dedicated especially to the type of work you do.
 What will be your hard-copy filing requirements?
 What types of equipment can you not do without?
 Where are the power outlets located and how can you situate work areas to take advantage of their proximity?
-You would be surprised how much planning something as simple as office layout will affect your work in the future.
+You would be surprised how much planning something as simple as an office layout will affect your work in the future.

 Utilize Office Space Economically